You are currently viewing 25 Free Things to Do in San DiegoPin

 Tide Pooling - Finding Amazing Sea Life at the Cabrillo National Monument Tide Pools.

-15. Watch Hang Gliders at Torrey Pines State park
+15. Watch Hang Gliders and paragliders at Torrey Pines State Park

 2800 Torrey Pines Scenic Dr, La Jolla, 92037, map

 Torrey Pines Natural Reserve gives you plenty of options.
-Hike to amazing views of the ocean, enjoy the beach, or just watch the gravity-defying hang gliders from the Gliderport.
+Hike to incredible ocean views, enjoy the beach, or just watch the gravity-defying hang gliders from the Gliderport.

 16. Visit balboa Park